Brakes for Mercedes Benz, BMW, AUDI, VW, Range Rover

-At European & foreign Motor Works we treat with the most modern cars that have disc brakes on the front and rear wheels, the OEM brake pads, and some have disc brakes on all four wheels, calipers and others components, like a master cylinder, power booster are the parts of the brake system that does the actual work of stopping the car, brake fluid flush is also important and is scheduled to be replaced every 2 years in the most of the cars.
+At European & foreign Motor Works, we treat most modern cars that have disc brakes on the front and rear wheels, OEM brake pads, and some have disc brakes on all four wheels, calipers and others components.
+Like a master cylinder, power booster are parts of the brake system that does the actual work of stopping the car.
+Brake fluid flush is also important and is scheduled to be replaced every 2 years in the most of the cars.

-Drum brakes work on the same principle as disc brakes: Shoes press against a spinning surface.
+Drum brakes work on the same principle s disc brakes: Shoes press against a spinning surface.
 In this system, that surface is called a drum.

 Many cars have drum brakes on the rear wheels and disc brakes on the front.
 Drum brakes have more parts than disc brakes and are harder to service, but they are less expensive to manufacture, and they easily incorporate an emergency brake mechanism.

-European & Foreign Motor Works dedicate this article for our customers we'll learn all about anti-lock braking systems -- why you need them, what's in them, how they work, some of the common types and some associated problems.
+European & Foreign Motor Works dedicate this article for our customers.
+We'll learn all about anti-lock braking systems, why you need them, what's in them, how they work, and what are the common problems associated with ABS.